holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c)** a grant of authority that allows people or Roles not otherwise authorized to control or impact one of the Circle's Domains, or a constraint on how they may do so when otherwise authorized; or
 - **(d)** a rule that changes a default rule or process in this Constitution, if that change is explicitly allowed.

 A Policy that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
-A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
+A Policy that changes a default rule or process in this Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
 In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.

 ### 5.3 Changing Governance